Carricante Grape Variety: Sicily’s secret weapon

 In many cases, Carricante’s production follows this recipe to the letter.
 Benanti, for example, prefers to use only the free-run juice from gently-pressed berries, fermenting the wines in stainless steel and aging on the fine lees to enhance mouthfeel and structure.
 Malolactic fermentation typically occurs unless the vintage has been particularly hot; malolactic converts malic acid to softer lactic acid.
 The wine is then filtered before it is bottled for sale.
 Alta Mora, Cottanera, Tenuta di Fessina, Pietradolce, and Tasca d’Almerita all broadly follow this approach.
 Their unoaked interpretations of Carricante are bright and pungent, with citrus, stone fruit, and garrigue notes on the mid-palate.
 A saline mineral undertow is another quintessential characteristic of young Carricante.

 Yet many estates, including Alberto Graci and Tenuta della Terre Nere, are maturing their wines in wood.
 Approaches can vary significantly: some favor 225-liter barrique, while others prefer large barrels known as tonneau.
 This gentle oxidation of the wine can bring a new dimension to Carricante, producing a more structured, complex, and powerful grape expression.
 However, an excess of new oak can spoil the style, imbuing the wine with aggressive flavors of coconut and vanilla.
-As ever, prudence is always the best course of action when aging white styles in oak.
+As always, prudence is always the best course of action when aging white styles in oak.
 But if you get the balance right, greatness beckons.

 The miracle of altitude